shellyxun/cs109a_final_project_2017/MODELS.md

 ![png](MODELS_files/MODELS_18_1.png)

 Based on our cross-validation results, including the first 20 principal components yields the best test R2 score.
+Adding more principal components to the model leads to higher variance.
 This is also illustrated in the figure above.
 The test R2 score of this unregularized model with 20 PCs is comparable to the Ridge regression model on all 197 PCs.
 Further regularization does not improve this model (data not shown).

 ## Step-wise feature selection based on cross-validation score